Updated March 2, 2018

 5. What are the main costs of running the university?

-Nearly three-quarters of the university operating budget (74%) is spent on salaries for faculty and staff.
-Other major expenditures include student assistance (8%), facilities renewal (6.8%) and utilities (5.3%).
+More than three-quarters of the university operating budget goes directly into Faculty and unit budgets, and 74% of the operating budget overall is spent on compensation for faculty and staff (salaries, benefits, pension).
+Other major expenditures include student assistance (8%), facilities renewal (7%) and utilities (5%).

 6. How do Dal's administrative costs compare to other universities?